-- 61. The third requirement also is met because the dispute is substantial.
-Here, it could be outcome-determinative and lead to dismissal. - Federal jurisdiction does not disturb the balance between federal and state interests.
+61. The third requirement also is met because the dispute is substantial.
+Here, it could be outcome-determinative and lead to dismissal.

+62. The fourth requirement for federal question removal jurisdiction also is met.
+Federal jurisdiction does not disturb the balance between federal and state interests.
 It instead promotes that balance.
 That is because of the strong federal interest in uniformly regulating labeling of meat products and in regulating global trade.
 In fact, the USDA actions that Plaintiff references in the Complaint already have been the subject of a federal court summary judgment ruling in favor of the USDA.
 See Ranchers-Cattlemen Action Legal Fund v.
 United States Department of Agriculture, No. 2:17-CV-223-RMP, 2018 WL 2708747 (E.D.
 Wash.
 June 5, 2018).
 In that decision, the Court held that the USDA's "implementation of both the 1989 Foreign Products Rule and the 2016 COOL Requirement Removal Rule directly reflects statutory language enacted by Congress."
 Id. at 8.
 The Court further stated that the USDA's regulations "follow Congress's clear intent."
 Id. at 9.